Alexander-Neugebauer/CS-TeamProject2025-VR-in-Visual-Healthcare/LearningResources/LearningAssignments/02b_VRSelectionAndInterfaces.md

 ## 5. Assign the methods
 - Select the BallSpawner, and in the XR Simple Interactable component, go to 'Interactable Events'.
 - Add an Event to 'First Hover Entered', drag and drop the BallSpawner in the Field and select the `BallSpawnerBehavior` script and the `ShowTextInterface` method.
-- Do the same for 'Last Hover Existed' and the `HideTextInterface` Event.
+- Do the same for 'Last Hover Exited' and the `HideTextInterface` Event.
 - Next, add an Event to 'Activated' and assign the `SpawnBall` method.

 ## 6. Test your scene